Knowledge graphSettings

 Examples: HTTP, DNS, TLS, gRPC, WebSocket

-This is where API contracts, serialization, authentication, and error semantics live.
+This is where API contracts, serialization, encryption, authentication, and error meaning live from the application's point of view.

 Host-to-host delivery